Census Dots

 Native American/Other

-Of the 776 places in North Carolina, Denton is the 371st most populous.
+Denton is ranked the 390th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Denton was ranked the 371st most populous place in the 2020 Census.

 Denton's White Population